mchjohnson13/kickstarter-analysis/Challenge/Written_Report.md

   * One-third of the campaigns in the play subcatagory failed

 - What are some limitations of this dataset?
+  *

 - What are some other possible tables and/or graphs that we could create?
+  * Adding information on the rates of successful outcomes based on launch date and plotting that instead of the actual numbers gives an even better picture of what months are best to launch a campaign.